bdring/TWANG32/README.md

 - DAC pins for better sound capabilities.
 - Wifi and Bluetooth.

-The current state of the code is a basic port of the Arduino version.
-Several of the libraries did not work, so ESP32 versions are included in the code.
+**Current State**

+- All of the Arduino version game features are functional.
+- There is a serial port based setup feature, but the **EEPROM saving crashes randomly**.
+It does not affect game play, so I am leaving it in. **Help me fix this!**
+- The game now has a wifi access port to get game stats.
+Connect a smartphone or computer to see them.
+Due to the EEPROM saving bug, thee stats reset often :-(
+  - **SSID:** TWANG_AP
+  - **Password:** esp32rocks
+  - **URL:** 192.168.4.1

 **Coming Soon:**

 -  Wireless features
-  - A wireless version of the serial port features of TWANG.
+  - ~~A wireless version of the serial port features of TWANG.
 I think the easiest way is to make it a Wifi access point with a simple web page interface.
-This allows control by any smartphone or computer with no client side work required.
+This allows control by any smartphone or computer with no client side work required.~~
   - 2 Player features by linking controllers.
 TBD
 -  Digitized Audio
   -  Currently the port uses the same square wave tones of the the Arduino version.